William of Ockham: Works

 The standard edition of the philosophical and theological works is: William of Ockham: Opera philosophica et theologica, Gedeon Gál, et al., eds.
 17 vols.
 St. Bonaventure, New York: The Franciscan Institute, 1967–1988.
+Republished in electronic form by Intelex.
+Abbreviations: OT = Opera Theologica vol. 1–10; OP = Opera Philosophica vol. 1–7.

-The seventh volume of the Opera Philosophica contains the doubtful and spurious works.
+OP 7 contains the doubtful and spurious works.

 The political works, all but the Dialogus, have been edited in H. S. Offler, et al., eds.
 Guilelmi de Ockham Opera Politica, 4 vols., 1940–1997, Manchester: Manchester University Press [vols.
 1–3]; Oxford: Oxford University Press [vol. 4].

-Abbreviations: OT = Opera Theologica vol. 1–10; OP = Opera Philosophica vol. 1–7.
+The Dialogus has now been edited and published in print in the British Academy series Auctores Britannici Medii Aevi.
+The Dialogus website includes translation of the whole work.